The Hitchhiker's Guide to Efficient, End-to-End, and Tight DP Auditing: The Current Body of Work on DP Auditing

-In this section, we present the methodology we use to compile a comprehensive and representative snapshot of research on DP auditing. \descr{Querying Scopus.} In January 2025, we queried the Scopus research database~\cite{scopus} using several keywords (see Appendix~\ref{sec:exact_search} for the complete list) and obtained a total of 179 papers that mention DP auditing or similar terms in their title or abstract.
+We now present our methodology to compile a comprehensive and representative snapshot of DP auditing research. \descr{Querying Scopus.} In January 2025, we queried the Scopus research database~\cite{scopus} using several keywords (see Appendix~\ref{sec:exact_search} for the complete list) and obtained a total of 179 papers that mention DP auditing or similar terms in their title or abstract.
 We use Scopus as it indexes the top-four Security and Privacy venues (IEEE S\&P, ACM CCS, USENIX, and NDSS), the major Machine Learning conferences (e.g., NeurIPS, ICLR, ICML), as well as prominent journals like the Transactions of Machine Learning Research (TMLR).

 \descr{Manual Review.} We then manually reviewed the abstracts of the 179 articles and filtered relevant ones that either explicitly estimate the DP parameters of an implementation or verify whether claimed DP guarantees are met following Definition~\ref{def:dp_audit_alg}.
 We also followed a snowballing approach (aka citation chaining) by examining the references cited in these papers to identify recently accepted work on DP auditing not yet indexed by Scopus, as well as non-peer-reviewed papers that already informed published research at top conferences (e.g., articles published on arXiv).
 This yielded an additional 24 papers.